-

 Due to room capacity, the event will be limited to 100 participants, registrations will close when this number is reached.

-We will do our best to fulfil your requirements to allow you to fully participate in this event.
+We will do our best to fulfil any requirements needed for you to fully participate in this event.
 Please let us know if you have any special requirements such as dietary needs, the need for a private room during the day, handouts in advance and/or in alternative formats such as Braille or large print, hearing loops, wheelchair access, high-backed chair, etc.

 Hotels